top of page

 • Companioning Grief & Loss: Develop professional skills for companioning animals and humans through difficult health decisions, loss, death, and grief

-• Trauma Stewardship & Compassion Satisfaction: Practice self-care techniques designed specifically for animal lovers and earth warriors to manage heartbreak and increase resilience
+• Trauma Stewardship: Practice self-care techniques designed specifically for animal lovers and earth warriors to manage heartbreak and increase resilience

 Course fee:

-• $725 when paid in three monthly recurring payments of $241
+• Or three monthly recurring payments of $295

-Upon completion of program, participants are invited to become a member of the ongoing compassionate practice circle and to attend our Summer retreat.
+Upon completion of the course, participants are invited to become a member of the ongoing compassionate practice circle.

 September - February

-Building on the learnings of the foundations course, our certificate program explores the human-animal bond more deeply, and helps you learn practices for helping animals (and their humans) through life's transitions.
+Building on the learnings of the foundations course, this course explores the human-animal bond more deeply, and helps you learn practices for helping animals (and their humans) through life's transitions.
 Also includes an introduction to planetary ethics.

 Who it's for: